cksystemsgroup/unicorn/book/src/concept_1.md

 }
 ```

-At this point, this path can be executed symbolically, simialarly to the first example.
+At this point, this path can be executed symbolically, similarly to the first example.
 The only difference is, that we have encoded an additional constraint (`reg(t0) == reg(t1)`) at one point in the path.

 ### Conditional Symbolic Branching